 SEND & Inclusion

 We are an inclusive school with a strong belief that with the right support all children can reach their potential.
-Please direct any queries about inclusion matters to Jane Nash (AHT for inclusion) via the school office or email jnash@elmhurst.newham.sch.uk .
+Please direct any queries about inclusion matters to Jane Nash (Assistant Headteacher for Inclusion) via the school office or email jnash@elmhurst.newham.sch.uk .

 Or to our SEND team: